-The character of a neighborhood is defined, in part, by the variety of small, independent owned and/or operated businesses that it contains.
-In order to preserve the character of neighborhoods, cities are increasingly regulating the types of businesses allowed.
+The character of a neighborhood is defined, in part, by the variety of businesses that it contains.
+In order to promote a particular desirable characteristic of a particular neighborhood, cities are increasingly regulating the types of businesses allowed.

 Formula Restaurants and Formula Retail Establishments are retail stores that have multiple locations with the same recognizable appearance, and are generally known as chain stores.
 They offer a standardized selection of merchandise, standard façade, color scheme, and signage.
 City Code Section 114-1 defines "formula restaurant" and "formula commercial establishment" as follows: